-- 10. Frontier will establish and permit CLECs that have submitted orders to Verizon facilities and trunks and LNP and DL orders.
+- 10. Frontier will establish and permit CLECs that have submitted orders to Verizon California within one year prior to Closing to use a testing environment on the Frontier Systems to test wholesale orders, including orders for interconnection facilities and trunks and LNP and DL orders.
 Frontier will work with CLECs on a business-to-business basis to identify and correct any problems that arise during such testing prior to cutover. - 11.
 Frontier shall provide CLECs that do not currently use the Frontier Systems in at least one Frontier service area a 90-day notice period prior to Closing to implement and obtain training.
 Between 15 and 90 days prior to the Frontier Systems cutover Frontier shall provide at no cost to a requesting CLEC training sessions regarding the use of Frontier's Systems for entering LSR, DL and ASR orders (including pre-ordering, ordering, maintenance and provisioning functions). - 12.
 Frontier will take steps to mitigate extended delays or adverse consequences, related to wholesale provisioning and repair intervals as a result of the OSS conversion.
+Frontier will deploy sufficient staff, including additional employees, to respond to and mitigate service issues that may arise during and following the conversion.